Mysterious Dog Disease Killed Over 10 Dogs in the Last Year

 Alabama Rot was first reported in the 1980s in the US, whilst this mysterious dog disease has many similarities there have not yet been traces of Alabama Rot found in the regions in which dogs were affected.
 The most significant difference between Alabama Rot and the recent outbreak is that a variety of breeds have been affected, whereas in the 1980s affected dogs were primarily greyhounds.
 Experts have reported that the makeup of the disease is incredibly similar to Alabama Rot in every way however the bacteria and toxin were not found in infected animals.

-For more information about the mysterious dog disease and to keep up to date with any developments visit the Forestry Commission post about the subject.
 The British Veterinary Association are also aware of the issue and may release a statement as further information is brought to light.